|Size:||5.5 in x 8.5 in|

 “God made us emotional beings.
 We love and we hate.
 We rejoice and we lament.
 We experience guilt and shame.
 Sometimes, maybe often, we struggle with unwanted emotions.
 Groves and Smith bring their considerable wisdom as counselors and students of the Bible to bear on the subject of our emotions, helping us to understand and engage our emotions and enabling us to move closer to God.”

-Tremper Longman III, Distinguished Scholar and Professor Emeritus of Biblical Studies, Westmont College; author, Confronting Old Testament Controversies
+Tremper Longman III, Distinguished Scholar and Professor Emeritus of Biblical Studies, Westmont College

 “When it comes to navigating personal emotions, Groves and Smith are like river guides on a rafting trip.
 They understand the currents and get you where you need to go.
 Particularly helpful is their recognition of the link between what we feel and what we value.
 In my experience, that link has often been the key to unlocking complex emotions for the people I care for.”

-Jeremy Pierre, Dean of Students, Southern Baptist Theological Seminary, Louisville, Kentucky
+Jeremy Pierre, Lawrence and Charlotte Hoover Professor of Biblical Counseling, Southern Baptist Theological Seminary, Louisville, Kentucky

 “Steering a wise middle course between exalting and ignoring our emotions, Alasdair Groves and Winston Smith develop a biblically rich understanding of emotions as a gift from God, an essential aspect of our image bearing.
 But they don’t stop there.
 With practical insight and winsome examples, they demonstrate how to evaluate and direct your emotions in ways that deepen love for God and others.
 If you have questions about the role of emotions in the Christian life, or if you sometimes wonder why you feel too much—or too little—of a given emotion, you will profit immensely by reading this book.”